Reggie Jackson (basketball, born 1990): Detroit Pistons (2015–2020)

 On October 10, 2016, Jackson received platelet-rich plasma (PRP) injections to treat left knee tendinosis and an ulnar collateral ligament (UCL) sprain of his right thumb.
 He was subsequently ruled out for six to eight weeks.
-After missing the first 21 games of the 2016–17 season, he made his season debut for the Pistons on December 4, scoring 18 points in 23 minutes against the Orlando Magic.
-On March 6, 2017, he scored 24 of his 26 points in the second half of the Pistons' 109–95 win over the Chicago Bulls.
+After missing the first 21 games of the 2016–17 season, Jackson made his season debut for the Pistons on December 4, scoring 18 points in 23 minutes against the Orlando Magic.
+On March 6, 2017, he scored 24 of his 26 points in the second half of a 109–95 victory over the Chicago Bulls.
 He made all 10 of his field goal attempts after halftime.

-On December 26, 2017, in a game against the Indiana Pacers, Jackson suffered a Grade 3 right ankle sprain and was subsequently ruled out for six-to-eight weeks.
+On December 26, 2017, in a game against the Indiana Pacers, Jackson suffered a grade 3 right ankle sprain and was subsequently ruled out for six to eight weeks.
 He returned to action on March 20, 2018, after missing 24 games.
-He scored seven points on 3-of-7 shooting in 15 minutes as a starter in a 115–88 win over the Phoenix Suns.
+Jackson scored seven points on 3-of-7 shooting in 15 minutes as a starter in a 115–88 victory over the Phoenix Suns.

 On February 2, 2019, Jackson scored 29 points in a 111–101 loss to the Clippers.
-On February 22, he scored a season-high 32 points in a 125–122 win over the Atlanta Hawks.
+On February 22, he scored a season-high 32 points in a 125–122 victory over the Atlanta Hawks.

 On February 18, 2020, Jackson was waived by the Pistons after a contract buyout agreement was reached.

 Los Angeles Clippers (2020–2023)

 On February 20, 2020, Jackson signed a one-year contract with the Los Angeles Clippers.
-On December 1, 2020, Jackson re-signed with the Clippers.
+On December 1, he re-signed with the Clippers.

-On June 18, 2021, Jackson in the starting lineup with Paul George, Patrick Beverley, and Terance Mann led the Clippers to their first Western Conference Finals appearance.
+On June 18, 2021, Jackson in the starting lineup with Paul George, Patrick Beverley and Terance Mann led the Clippers to their first Western Conference Finals appearance.
 In Game 6, Jackson scored 27 points, but the Clippers lost in six games to the Phoenix Suns.
-Jackson averaged 17.8 points, 3.2 rebounds and 3.4 assists in the postseason.
+He averaged 17.8 points, 3.2 rebounds and 3.4 assists in the postseason.

 On August 11, 2021, Jackson re-signed with the Clippers on a two-year contract.
-On November 23, 2021, Jackson scored 31 points and grabbed 10 rebounds in a loss against the Dallas Mavericks.
-On December 11, Jackson scored 25 points, including a game-winning basket with 2.2 seconds left in a 106-104 victory over the Magic.
-On February 26, 2022, Jackson scored 25 points and grabbed 8 rebounds, along with making a game-winning layup with 4.1 seconds remaining, in a 111-110 win over the Los Angeles Lakers.
+On November 23, he scored 31 points and grabbed 10 rebounds in a loss against the Dallas Mavericks.
+On December 11, Jackson scored 25 points, including a game-winning basket with 2.2 seconds left in a 106–104 victory over the Magic.
+On February 26, 2022, he scored 25 points and grabbed 8 rebounds, along with making a game-winning layup with 4.1 seconds remaining, in a narrow 111–110 victory over the Los Angeles Lakers.

-On November 29, 2022, Jackson scored 24 points, recorded 12 assists, and grabbed 7 rebounds during a 118–112 win over the Portland Trail Blazers.
+On November 29, 2022, Jackson scored 24 points, recorded 12 assists, and grabbed seven rebounds during a 118–112 victory over the Portland Trail Blazers.

 On February 9, 2023, Jackson and a future second-round pick were traded to the Charlotte Hornets in exchange for Mason Plumlee.
 Three days later, Jackson and the Hornets reached a contract buyout agreement.